-In November 2022, at our Investor Day, we reported updated monotherapy dose escalation data from the SYMPHONY trial showing BLU-945 was generally well-tolerated and led to target ctDNA responses and tumor shrinkage.
-In the late-line setting, significant off-target resistance was identified at baseline and end-of-treatment by ctDNA analysis, leading us to prioritize clinical development of BLU-945 in combination with osimertinib in the first line, where we do not expect multiple overlapping driver mutations.
-At our Investor Day, we reported early SYMPHONY trial dose escalation data showing BLU-945 in combination with osimertinib has been generally well-tolerated to-date.
+BLU-945 is a selective and potent investigational inhibitor of the activating EGFR L858R mutation and on-target T790M and C797X resistance mutations.
+We are currently evaluating BLU-945 in the Phase 1/2 SYMPHONY trial in patients with EGFR-driven NSCLC.
 In June 2023, we presented updated monotherapy dose escalation data from the SYMPHONY trial at the American Society of Clinical Oncology (ASCO) Annual Meeting, and initial combination therapy data evaluating BLU-945 in combination with osimertinib in patients with late-line, osimertinib-refractory, EGFR-mutant NSCLC.
 BLU-945 monotherapy and in combination with osimertinib showed evidence of clinical activity and was generally well tolerated, with infrequent adverse events (AEs) associated with wildtype EGFR inhibition.
 Dose escalation studies are ongoing to reach the recommended Phase 2 dose (RP2D) and progress to dose expansion with BLU-945 in combination with osimertinib for first-line treatment of patients with EGFR L858R-positive NSCLC.